Jlisowskyy/AngelHack_solution/README.md

-# Angel Hack Challenge Solution - Digital Empowerment Learning App - EduChain
+# Angel Hack Challenge Solution - Digital Empowerment - EduChain

 ## Overview

-Welcome to the Digital Empowerment Learning App, a revolutionary platform designed to enhance learning through short, engaging video content.
-Our application, which secured second place in the "Digital Empowerment" category at the AngelHack hackathon, aims to combat the decreasing attention span problem by offering educational content in a format inspired by TikTok but with significant differences.
+Welcome to the EduChain App, a revolutionary platform designed to enhance learning through short, engaging video content.
+Our application, which secured second place in the "Digital Empowerment" category at the AngelHack hackathon, aims offer digestable educationalcontent in a format inspired by TikTok but with significant differences.

 ## Problem Statement